 4. You may also call the Washington Business Week at 253.237.3545 or e-mail firstname.lastname@example.org for questions or concerns about the cost.

-Full cost of residential tuition is $1,620, but thanks to our generous sponsors, every student is granted a $740 scholarship to reduce tuition to $880 (plus a $4.95 non-refundable processing fee).
+Full cost of residential tuition is $1,620 and non-residential tuition is $1,150, but thanks to our generous sponsors, every student is granted a scholarship to reduce tuition.
 We also offer merit-based and need-based tuition assistance to reduce the cost even further for students who qualify.
-Register by February 28th and get the early bird price of $690!
-Late applicants will pay a late registration price of $950.
+Register by March 31st, 2019 and get the early bird price of $825 for residential programs (after March the price rises to $895) and $375 for non-residential programs (after March the price rises to $425)!
+Prices will continue to increase 2 weeks until the program.
+Please keep in mind that we often have a wait list as the programs get closer.

-If your program is a residential program, Check in will start at 10:00am the Sunday of your program and will continue until 12:00pm.
-Checkout will be Friday following the awards ceremony and reception, concluding around 7pm.
+If your program is a residential program, Check in will start around 10:00am the Sunday of your program and will continue until around 12:00pm.
+Checkout will be Friday following the awards ceremony and reception, concluding around 7:00pm.

 Yes!
-Males and females are housed on separate floors of the same dorm at Seattle University and separate dorms at PLU.
+Males and females are housed on separate floors of the same dorm at Seattle University.
 Bed checks are done by the floor supervisors each night and Campus Security patrols the grounds outside the dorms.

 You will receive a campus map with the boundaries at check-in.
 You are asked to stay on campus from the moment you check-in to the moment you check out.
 If you have any pressing matters that require you to leave campus, you must contact Washington Business Week’s Offices.